ibexa/documentation-user/docs/pim/create_product.md

 2\.
 From their lists, select the language and the product type, and then click the **Add** button.

+3\.
+Fill in content fields of the product, for example, name, specification and description.
+The [Fields](../content_management/content_model.md#fields-and-field-types) that you have to populate depend on how the Product Type is defined.
+Fields marked with an asterisk (*) are required.

 4\.
-Fill in basic product information: name, product specification, description and, if needed, other specific attributes.

-5\.
 Click **Create** button.

 ![Creating a product](img/create_product.png "Creating a product")

 You can also [add image assets](work_with_product_assets.md) to products.

-!!! note

-    Product structure is customizable on product type level.

 ## Edit product